Ugdarlin/Ugdarlin/README.md

-- 👋 Hi, I’m Ugonna
+👋 Hi, I’m Ugonna!
+I'm a research associate at the Embedded System Institute, University of Siegen, Germany
-- 👀 I’m interested in AI
+- 👀 I’m interested in deep learning and LLM
-- 🌱 I’m currently learning pandas
+- 🌱 I'm currently learning Garmin watch app development
+- 🔭 I’m currently working on Human Activity Recognition
-- 💞️ I’m looking to collaborate on Data science projects
+- 💞️ I’m looking to collaborate on LLM projects
+- 🛠️ Language of choice: python, Monkey C.
 - 📫 How to reach me: queendalinoleh@gmail.com

 <!---